nots1dd/easC/README.md

 3. Set the `LD_LIBRARY_PATH` to include the build directory for dynamic linking.
 4. Run the compiled binary.
 5. Use the interactive prompt to reload the library and apply changes without restarting the program.

+## Future

+Not to sure where to do with this to be honest, I just wanted to build a framework that I feel like would be very useful for me, as a person who builds and maintains TUI based projects written in NCurses

+Expected changes for the immediate future will be out soon.

 ## Conclusion